mossgreen/mossgreen.github.io/_posts/2019-10-13-Legacy-Code.md

 ![IMAGE](quiver-image-url/49715A29707A3290D5B446760D603BB2.jpg =440x438)

 In audio mastering, a [golden master](https://en.wikipedia.org/wiki/Mastering_(audio)) is a model disk used as a reference to create disks in the old vinyl industry.
 This disk was cut in metal and it would contain the sound transferred from a microphone.
-In the software world we took this name and we started using it for a fixed reference of a system output, paired with a system input.
+In the software world, we took this name and we started using it for a fixed reference of a system output, paired with a system input.

 ### Golden Master technique steps